dynobase-icon

 • Customer Managed Key: Developers are given the ability to create and manage the KMS key.

-Please note that encryption methods 2 and 3 are subjective to KMS charges.
+Please note that encryption methods 2 and 3 are subject to KMS charges.

 DocumentDB